Fix Common Issues of Mac OS Big Sur Problems

 If you have a compatible Mac and the macOS Big Sur download completes but no prompt for the installation to proceed, look for a file called ‘Install macOS 11’ in your Mac’s program folder.
 Installing the file is as simple as double-clicking it.

-If the installation of macOS Big Sur fails owing to a lack of disc space, just restart your Mac and press Control + R while it is booting to enter Recovery mode.
+If the installation of macOS Big Sur fails to owe to a lack of disc space, just restart your Mac and press Control + R while it is booting to enter Recovery mode.
 To boot normally, select ‘Disk boot,’ then delete any superfluous files to free up space.

 Setting Up Your Mac’ is stalled on mac OS Big Sur.